avi951/vicharak-doc_AV/source/vaaman-fpga.rst

 Locate the 10-pin headers on the Vaaman board.
 These can be found from the schematic.

-Ensure the Vaaman board is powered off and disconnected from the power supply.
+Ensure the Vaaman board is powered On.

 Connect the USB-to-SPI Module to the Vaaman board.